greg-hutchinson/agile/sprint-review/PITCHME.md

 ---
 ## What is a Potentially Shippable Product Increment?
-- All tasks are done
+- All tasks are done for all stories

 ---
 ## Who attends?